Environment Invariant Linear Least Squares: Introduction

+The conservative nature of ICP methods has sparked the development of numerous optimization-based methods.
+Built upon the invariance principle, there is also considerable literature \citep{ghassami2017learning, rothenhausler2019causal, rothenhausler2021anchor} proposing provably sample-efficient regression methods for estimating the causal parameter $\bbeta^*$.
+However, they rely on additional, restrictive structures that simplify the original problem considerably.
+For instance, the Causal Dantzig \citep{rothenhausler2019causal} presumes a linear SCM model with the heterogeneity of environments resulting from additive interventions.
+Implementing these methods in practical scenarios necessitates expert domain knowledge to validate these structures before estimation.
+This requirement introduces potential risks of model misspecification, as these methods are specifically tailored to the assumed structures.

-The above invariance principle is based on the causal framework. \cite{arjovsky2019invariant} considered leveraging the invariance among different environments from a pure prediction perspective and proposed Invariant Risk Minimization (IRM), which searches for a data representation such that the optimal predictors based on it are invariant for all the environments.
-We discuss the connection between our method and the IRM criterion in Section \ref{subsec:rationale}.
-The idea of IRM and its variants are widely applied in many machine learning tasks \citep{ sagawa2019distributionally, zhang2020invariant, krueger2021out, lu2021nonlinear} due to their seamless integration into pure prediction methods such as neural networks.
-However, there are few theoretical analyses and the performance improvement over the standard empirical risk minimization is not clear \citep{rosenfeld2020risks, kamath2021does}.
-Our paper is the first to provide a thorough statistical analysis of invariance learning.
+There is also a considerable literature designing methods for the generic linear model \eqref{eq:intro-icp-cond}, for example, \cite{ rojas2018invariant, pfister2021stabilizing, yin2021optimization}.
+However, these methods tend to be heuristic, and finite sample guarantees are lacking.
+Inspired by the goal of achieving out-of-distribution generalization, \cite{arjovsky2019invariant} introduced another heuristic and model-agnostic approach.
+Their method, Invariant Risk Minimization (IRM), seeks a data representation such that the optimal predictors based on it are invariant across all environments.
+The ideas of IRM and its variants are widely applied in many machine learning tasks \citep{sagawa2019distributionally, zhang2020invariant, krueger2021out, lu2021nonlinear}.
+Nevertheless, the theoretical understanding of invariance learning remains sparse, and the performance improvement of these methods over the standard empirical risk minimization is not clear \citep{rosenfeld2020risks, kamath2021does}.

+Another critical issue associated with these invariance learning methods is the inadequacy of theoretical insights into their identification conditions, which characterizes when it is possible to identify $\bbeta^*$ in the model \eqref{eq:intro-icp-cond} using infinite data from {\it finite} environments.
+While \cite{peters2016causal} delves into this issue, providing sufficient conditions for specific intervention and SCM structure types, it falls short of offering general criteria.
+Similarly, \cite{arjovsky2019invariant} also has some preliminary discussions on linear models, yet it stipulates an impractical requirement: $|\mathcal{E}| \ge d$.
+The understanding of the identification condition for a developed method is of great significance because it elucidates the method's sample efficiency in terms of the number of environments $|\mathcal{E}|$ required: a stronger identification condition may necessitate a potentially increased number of environments $|\mathcal{E}|$ to recover $\bbeta^*$.